 There are always updates in the Cryptocurrency mining world.
-In the upcoming months, Monero will be switching their algorithm to RandomX, which is known for it being CPU Friendly, therefore that can negatively affect AMD Cards, since they perform very well in Monero mining, but then your left with Ethash which AMD dominates.
-However, there has been some rumors that Ethereum will change algorithms as well but that is yet to be confirmed.
+In the upcoming months, Monero will be switching their algorithm to RandomX, which is known for it being CPU Friendly, therefore which can negatively affect AMD Cards, since they perform very well in Monero mining, but then you are left with Ethash which AMD dominates.
+However, there have been some rumors that Ethereum will change algorithms as well but that is yet to be confirmed.

 Mining Dedicated Cards

 Mining Dedicated Cards are more efficient and they’re only usable for Cryptocurrency mining, you can’t use them as a regular Graphic Card.